Ready to Participate in a Fishing Tournament?

 The Arizona Game and Fish Department does not issue permits for fishing tournaments.
 Fishing tournaments are permitted by the land management agency where the tournament is being held.
 The Department is however very interested in:

-• working with permitting agencies like the National Forests, Arizona State Parks and the National Park Service to ensure fishing tournaments are not having negative impacts to fish populations and are emphasizing public safety
+- Working with permitting agencies like the National Forests, Bureau of Land Management, various counties and private entities as well as the National Park Service to ensure fishing tournaments are not having negative impacts to fish populations and are emphasizing public safety.

 Largemouth bass tournaments are the most popular type of tournament, but many other fish type tournaments happen as well.
 Non bass tournament recommendations are included here: